Seaweed in the Riviera Maya and Playa Del Carmen

 When will the seaweed go away?

 Nasa and Texas A&M have developed a website that gives advanced predictions of the floating mats of seaweed.
 It is an interesting website to look at.
 It is called the SEAS project which stands ” Sargassum Early Advisory System“.
-Here is the website: http://seas-forecast.com/ Tip: Go to the forecast section and look for Yucatan Passage 18 for the forecast for the Riviera Maya.
+Here is the website: http://seas-forecast.com/ Tip: Go to the forecast section and look for Quintana Roo North (Cancun) and Quintana Roo South (Playa del Carmen) for the forecast for the Riviera Maya.

 What is the cause of the seaweed?

 There are different opinions to the cause.
-The most popular are:
+Not everything is know about it and studies are continuing.
+The most popular reasons are:

 - Changing climate and wind patterns blowing the loose mats of seaweed to coastlines.